Welkro/Japan-Seismic-Analysis/README.md

 ### Additional Visualizations

-While the main article focuses on key visualizations, the full notebook includes additional charts, such as "Seismic Events Over Time by Region" and "Average Monthly Magnitude."
+While the main article focuses on key visualizations, the full notebook `japanAnalysis.ipynb` includes additional charts, such as "Seismic Events Over Time by Region" and "Average Monthly Magnitude."
 These provide further insights into the temporal and magnitude-related aspects of seismic activity across Japan.

 ## Conclusion